 There are several different choices you have for cat care in Muncie, Indiana and most cities.

-Now all three may good choices but we recommend you take into consideration the well-being of your cat first and foremost.
+Now all of these examples may good choices but we recommend you take into consideration the well-being of your cat first and foremost.

 What will make your kitty the most comfortable?